MicrosoftDocs/customer-voice/fp-docs/invite-settings.md

     - **Record name**: Respondent's name is recorded.
     - **One response per person**: A respondent can submit only one response.
 This option is enabled only when **Record name** is selected.

-When you've defined who can respond to your survey, you can select the following options as per your requirement:
+When you've defined who can respond to your survey, you can select the following options:

-- **Accept responses**: Allows you to specify if the survey is open and accepting responses.
+- **Accept responses**: Specify whether the survey is open and accepting responses.
 By default, it is selected.
 If you want to stop your survey, clear the option and specify a message for the recipients.
 - **Start date**: Specify a date when the survey will be open.
 - **End date**: Specify a date when the survey will be closed.
-- **Shuffle questions**: Allows you to specify if the questions in the survey should be shuffled.
+- **Shuffle questions**: Specify whether the questions in the survey should be shuffled.
-- **Email notification of each response**: Allows you to specify if email notification is required when a response is submitted.
+- **Email notification of each response**: Specify whether email notification is required when a response is submitted.

 > [!NOTE]
-> - Currently for this preview, you can't change the settings for **Anyone with the link can respond.** It is always set to record the respondent's name.
+> - Currently for this preview, you can't change the settings for **Anyone with the link can respond.** It is always set to **Record name**, which records respondents names.
 > - You can modify the authentication settings at any time, even after distributing the survey by email or other channels.
 > - Anyone with the link address is able to see and complete your survey.
 Be sure you're comfortable sharing the contents before changing this default option.